 1 tablespoon extra virgin olive oil

-Wrap the pasta dough with plastic and let it rest at room temperature for 30 minutes to 1 hour.
+Let the dough rest: Wrap the pasta dough with plastic and rest at room temperature for 30 minutes to 1 hour.

 Run the dough through the largest setting 5 to 6 times before going to a smaller setting, always ensuring the dough is lightly floured before guiding it through the roller.
 To make uniform sheets, fold the dough in half lengthwise, then run it through the machine.
 Then, fold it widthwise before running it through the machine again.
-If you have uneven ends, you can fold the uneven ends into the center and run it through to even it out (photo provided in article).
+If you have uneven ends, you can fold them into the center and run the folded dough through the rollers to even them out (photo provided in the article).

-After the thickest setting, continue with thinner settings, always keeping the pasta dough lightly floured as you go.
-We recommend running the dough through #2 and #3 three times and the rest from #4 to #8 once or twice.
-Go through each thickness setting until your desired thickness.
-The higher the number, the thinner the pasta. #6 is a good all-purpose thickness, and #8 is ideal for thin noodles like capellini.
+After the thickest setting, continue through the thinner settings (#2 and #3 three times, then #4 through #8 once or twice), lightly flouring both sides before each pass.
+The higher the number, the thinner the pasta, so stop when you are happy with the thickness (#6 is a good all-purpose thickness, and #8 is ideal for thin noodles like capellini).